San Juan Islands Bike Tour

 Days 4-5 Wildlife cruise with a naturalist - you may spot an orca!
 Spin past secluded bays and driftwood beaches Swap pedals for paddles on an optional sea-kayaking excursion near Roche Harbor, and watch for otters and soaring eagles.

-Day 6 Waterfront lodging and fresh Northwest cuisine On Lopez Island - a bicyclist's paradise - ride to Shark Reef and witness the fast-moving current between Lopez and San Juan Islands.
+Day 6 Lopez Island - a bicyclist's paradise!
+Ride to Shark Reef and witness the fast-moving current between Lopez and San Juan Islands.

 Guests Reviews About This Trip

-La Conner (1 night) A charming inn with private balconies and beautiful vistas of the boats and birdlife residing in Swinomish Channel.
+La Conner (1 night) A comfortable inn with private balconies and beautiful vistas of the boats and birdlife residing in Swinomish Channel.